Universality Classes of Relativistic Fluid Dynamics: Foundations: Hyperbolicity from thermodynamics

-\textit{Hyperbolicity from thermodynamics}: In order to understand how the universality classes come about, we need to derive some new results concerning the properties of the equations of motion of relativistic systems near equilibrium.
-First, let us recap some general facts about relativistic thermodynamics.
-Our state of thermodynamic equilibrium is the maximum of some thermodynamic potential $\Phi$ \cite{Stuekelberg1962,Israel_2009_inbook,Grmela1997, huang_book,landau5,GavassinoTermometri}.
+To understand how the universality classes come about, we need to derive some new results concerning the properties of the EOM of relativistic systems near equilibrium.
+We first recap some general facts about relativistic thermodynamics.
+All states of thermodynamic equilibrium maximize some thermodynamic potential $\Phi$ \cite{Stuekelberg1962,Israel_2009_inbook,Grmela1997, huang_book,landau5,GavassinoTermometri}.
 For equations linearized about equilibrium, the quantity $E:=\Phi_\text{eq}-\Phi \geq 0$ plays the role of a non-increasing Lyapunov functional \cite{GavassinoGibbs2021}, which can be expressed as a volume integral $E(\Sigma) = \int_\Sigma E^\mu \, d\Sigma_\mu$, where $\Sigma$ is a Cauchy surface, $d\Sigma_\mu$ is its normal surface element (with orientation $d\Sigma_0>0$ \cite{MTW_book}), and $E^\mu$ is the information current \cite{GavassinoCausality2021} (see the Supplemental Material for a brief review).
 For the state of thermodynamic equilibrium to be stable against perturbations in all reference frames \cite{GavassinoSuperluminal2021,GavassinoBounds2023}, $E^\mu$ must be future-directed and timelike for any non-vanishing perturbation \cite{GavassinoCausality2021}.
 The second law of thermodynamics also requires

 where $\sigma$ is the entropy production rate.
-We are interested in the dynamics of linear deviations about thermodynamic equilibrium.
-Hence, let $\varphi^A(t,x^j)$ be some real linear-order perturbation fields that we use to characterize the state of the system.
+We consider here the dynamics of linear deviations about thermodynamic equilibrium.
+Hence, let $\varphi^A(t,x^j)$ be some real linear-order perturbation fields that we use to characterize the system's state.
 Thus, $\varphi^A=0$ in equilibrium.
-We are now in the position to prove the following result: \begin{theorem} Consider the following system of partial differential equations on $\mathbb{R}^{1+3}$,
+We now prove the following result: \begin{theorem} Consider the following system of partial differential equations on $\mathbb{R}^{1+3}$,

 where $M^\mu_{AB}$ and $\Xi_{AB}$ are constant matrices, and $M^0_{AB}$ is invertible.
 Suppose that there exist constant symmetric matrices $E^\mu_{AB}$ and $\sigma_{AB}$ such that equation \eqref{Emu} holds for any smooth solution of \eqref{prima}, where $E^\mu$ and $\sigma$ are given by